Considerations:

 - Insert new lancet into lancing device (per lancet devise manufacturer’s instructions)

-- Using lancing device on the side of student’s fingertip or other specified location (per meter specific or medical order), to get a drop of blood
+- Hold the lancet device perpendicular to the student’s fingertip or other specified location and pierce the skin with the lancet (per meter specific or Diabetes Medical Management Plan/health care provider’s order), to get a drop of blood

 - Do not use pads of fingers